 Blues' Bouwmeester conscious after collapse; game postponed

-Blues defenseman Jay Bouwmeester collapsed on the team's bench early in St. Louis' Tuesday road game against the Anaheim Ducks, prompting the game to be postponed.
-The exact nature of his ailment wasn't announced, but according to the Blues' broadcast team, Bouwmeester regained consciousness after the incident and was transported to a local hospital.
+Blues defenseman Jay Bouwmeester collapsed on the team's bench due to a cardiac episode early in St. Louis' Tuesday road game against the Anaheim Ducks, prompting the game to be postponed.
+Bouwmeester regained consciousness after the incident and was transported to a local hospital.

+The game, tied 1-1 with 7:50 remaining in the first period, was halted and will be made up at a later date.
+Blues general manager Doug Armstrong later issued a statement that read, "With 7:50 remaining in the first period of our game tonight, Jay Bouwmeester suffered a cardiac episode and collapsed on our bench after completing his shift.
+Thankfully, with the quick response of our medical trainers, Anaheim medical trainers and their team physicians, they were able to stabilize Jay.

 Bouwmeester, 36, is in his 17th NHL season, the past 7 1/2 of which have been with St. Louis.
 He helped the Blues win the Stanley Cup last year.
 In a 1,240-game career that has included stints with the Florida Panthers (2002-03 to 2008-09) and the Calgary Flames (2009-10 to 2012-13), Bouwmeester has 88 goals and 336 assists.
 He appeared in all 82 games for seven consecutive seasons, from 2005-06 to 2011-12.